dangerbell/job-search-talk/PITCHME.md

 - ❌ Spelling/grammar mistakes
 - ❌ Gaps in the resume
-- ❌ Outside the guidlines on experience or technologies
+- ❌ Outside the guidelines on experience or technologies

 ---